GNOME/gnome-backgrounds/README.md

 ### Default

-The default wallpaper has historically been strictly abstract, low contrast and provided in three daytime variants.
+The default wallpaper has historically been strictly abstract, low contrast.
 The geometric pattern has oscillated around stripes and triangles and over the years has become part of the GNOME brand.
-Steering too much away from it will dillute the brand.
+Steering too much away from it will dilute the brand.

 ### Supplemental

 It is desirable to have a wide mix of themes and colors for the additional wallpapers.
 Photographs and illustrations that would otherwise be too contrasty and with high frequency detail to be a good backdrop are perfectly suitable.
-Photos should generally be at least 3840x2160px, with no artifacts such as chromatic aberation.
-Generally 16:9 aspect ratio is preferred as the wallpapers get scaled with the `background-size: cover` equivalent method and wide displays are becoming more and more common.
+Starting GNOME 42 each wallpaper shoulc come in two variants, light and dark.
+While the actual difference isn't well defined, the dark variant should try to limit the overall brightness.

 #### Cultural Considerations